AutoViML/featurewiz/README.md

 <li>Optimal Feature Subset: Uses Recursive XGBoost in combination with SULOV to identify the most critical features, reducing overfitting and improving model interpretability.</li>

 #### Comparing featurewiz to Boruta:
-Featurewiz uses what is known as a `Minimal Optimal` algorithm while Boruta uses an `All-Relevant` algorithm.
-To understand how featurewiz's MRMR approach differs Boruta for comprehensive feature selection you need to see the chart below.
-It shows how the SULOV algorithm performs <a href="https://towardsdatascience.com/mrmr-explained-exactly-how-you-wished-someone-explained-to-you-9cf4ed27458b">MRMR feature selection</a> which provides a smaller feature set compared to Boruta.
-Additionally, Boruta contains redundant features (highly correlated features) which will hamper model performance while featurewiz doesn't.
+Featurewiz uses what is known as a `Minimal Optimal` algorithm such as MRMR while Boruta uses an `All-Relevant` approach.
+To understand how featurewiz's MRMR approach differs Boruta's 'All-Relevant' approach for best feature selection you need to study the chart below.
+It shows how the SULOV algorithm performs <a href="https://towardsdatascience.com/mrmr-explained-exactly-how-you-wished-someone-explained-to-you-9cf4ed27458b">MRMR feature selection</a> which provides a smaller feature set compared to Boruta which uses a bigger feature set.

+One of the weaknesses of Boruta is that it contains redundant features (highly correlated features) which will hamper model performance while featurewiz doesn't.

 ![Learn More About MRMR](images/MRMR.png)